Disney Cruise Line Port Excursions – Discounts & Tips

 Castaway Cay has its own post office, so your stop there is a great opportunity to send postcards to your friends.
 All of you scrapbookers out there will want to bring an extra postcard or two to mail to yourself; they’ll receive the Castaway Cay postmark!
 Definitely buy your Bahamian stamps on the boat at Guest Services before you arrive at Castaway Cay, or you can buy them in Nassau if you go there first.
 If you do buy stamps at Castaway Cay you will need CASH to pay for the postage — it can’t be charged to your room key, and you may find that the post office has very limited hours (as in it may not open at all).
 If you have stamped postcards, you can drop them in the slot any time.
 Note that it can take quite a long time (months) for the postcard to reach home, and we have multiple reports of postcards never arriving at all.

 Every visit to Castaway Cay includes a running of the Castaway Cay 5K, which is a nice way to start your day if you like running.
 You’ll (usually) get a souvenir medal for completing the race (though sometimes they don’t give them out, seemingly at random), a feeling of accomplishment, and an excuse to have a second helping of cookies and ice cream at lunch.
-Look in the Navigator for that day for instructions on where to meet.
+Look at the Navigator app for instructions on where to meet.
 Usually the race gets going pretty early in the morning to avoid the heat.

 Take some time to explore the public parts of the island, including the old landing strip.
 Disney has placed a bunch of artfully arranged flotsam and jetsam all over, including a couple of DC-3’s with Disney nose art that make a great backdrop for a group photo.
 Taking a walk or bike ride to the observation tower makes a nice expedition.
 The walkway is paved and well-marked, and there are water dispensers at regular intervals.
 From the top of the tower you can see the ship in the distance, the native landscape of Castaway Cay (which is admittedly pretty sparse), and some fun surprises placed here and there by Disney imagineers.